ebwang/python_project_structure/README.md

 # python_project_structure
-Guid to Use Python Projects
+Guid to Use Python Projects<br>

-1- Configure Pyenv to configure the version of python 2- Install poetry inside the project to get the new version of python
+1- Configure Pyenv to configure the version of python<br>
+2- Install poetry inside the project to get the new version of python<br>
+poetry init